soodaayush/bet-royale/README.md

 ## What Do You Need To Do Everything On This Website?

-You need a Metamask wallet and a Discord account, that's all you need.
-You need both your Metamask wallet and Discord account in order to bet.
-In order to create bets, you just need your Discord account.
+You need a Metamask wallet, that's all you need.

 ## The Home Page